vitessio/website/content/en/blog/2022-11-28-vtadmin-intro.md

 <img src="/files/2022-11-28-vtadmin-intro/multiclusters.png" alt="Multiple clusters on the /clusters page in VTAdmin"/>

 ## What's next?
+There a number of things the team is excited to do next!
+Some of those things include:
+- **Single component VTAdmin**: VTAdmin is currently deployed as two separate components: the Web client and the API server.
+We're working on packaging these up into a single component much like how the old vtctld2 UI was packaged with Vtctld.
+- **Adding VTOrc UI**: We'd also like to combine VTOrc management capabilities into VTAdmin, primarily [the VTOrc UI](https://vitess.io/docs/15.0/user-guides/configuration-basic/vtorc/#old-ui-removal-and-replacement).
+That means instead of having to access two web applications to manage your Vitess clusters, you'll be able to do it all from VTAdmin.
+- **Adding VTTablet and VTGate features**: VTGate and VTTablet also come with their own web UIs and management APIs - we'd also like to combine these into VTAdmin someday.
+This includes being able to use the experimental tablet features without providing tablet FQDN templates.
+- **Making it easier to deploy**: Since VTAdmin recently went GA, we'd like to work on making the developer experience around deploying VTAdmin much easier.
+That means adding VTAdmin to existing Makefile workflows and other deployment optimizations.
 ## Stay in touch
 We welcome you to stay in touch with VTAdmin development in the #feat-vtadmin channel in the Vitess Slack.
 Here are some other ways you can stay up-to-date: